andrewagain/lombardi/docs/applications/ancient-store-comparison.md

 Apparently there is a flood myth across cultures, as well as a myth about humans being the result of cross-breeding with the annunaki (aliens from planet 9)

 It would be cool to visualize all the comparisons to get a sense for yourself how similar these stories are.

+Got the idea from the Why Files episode https://www.patreon.com/posts/forbidden-lost-85238559